Alexander-Qinn/MemmapReader/README.md

 test          999.0        NaN     999.0       NaN       NaN
 ```

 If you want to change the index and column labels or data types manually modify the dtype to whatever you need.
 In this instance SYMBOL_DTYPE is the index datatype and DATE_TYPE is the columns.
-For now the default has the index as Strings and the columns as ints, this is because the original version was meant for time-series stock data:
+For now the default has the index as Strings and the columns as ints, this is because the original version was meant for time-series stock data.
+This information is in the Memmap2Dim.py file at the top of the file in the M2D(Map) class:

 ```
 HEADER_DTYPE = np.dtype('U33')